Guidelines for the monitoring of volume individual voluntary arrangement and protected trust deed providers

 - listening to a sample of recorded conversations between the volume provider and debtor when the debtor is being provided with advice

-- the RPB inspection team should satisfy themselves that the IP has considered any previous advice given by an introducer before their involvement, and that the IP has confirmed that the debtor has received appropriate advice
+- the RPB inspection team should satisfy themselves that the IP has considered any previous advice given.

-- Reviewing internal compliance monitoring of sources of work/lead generators/introducers to ensure quality of advice
+- reviewing internal compliance monitoring of sources of work/lead generators/introducers to ensure quality and completeness of advice

 - consideration of any “script” used by the volume provider